novuhq/novu/docs/docs/platform/templates.md

 ### Dateformat

-To render a date in a specific format you can use the `dateFormat` helper:
+To render a date in a specific format you can use the `dateFormat` helper, which formats the date using `format` function from [date-fns](https://date-fns.org).

 ```typescript
 novu.trigger('template-name', {